All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 Symptom: Mouth movements are delayed or stop after the first second of audio.

-Why it happens: The naturalLipSyncConfig object is recreated on every React re-render, causing the hook to reinitialize WebSocket interception.
+Why it happens: The naturalLipSyncConfig object is recreated on every React re-render, so useMascotPlayback reinitializes its post-processor and lip sync breaks after the first chunk.
+This is the single most common integration bug.

 // WRONG -- new object every render

-useMascotElevenlabs({ naturalLipSyncConfig: config });In testing with streaming audio from ElevenLabs, lip sync latency stays under 100ms when using streaming mode rather than buffered playback.
+const playback = useMascotPlayback({ enableNaturalLipSync: true, naturalLipSyncConfig: NATURAL_LIP_SYNC_CONFIG });In testing with streaming audio from ElevenLabs, lip sync latency stays sub-10ms when using streaming mode (useMascotPlayback({ stream: true })) rather than buffered playback.

 Character Does Not Render